expo/expo/docs/pages/tutorial/third-party-libraries.md

 }
 ```

-Once the permission is allowed, the value of the `status` changes to `granted`.
+Once the permission is given, the value of the `status` changes to `granted`.

-## Step 2: Picking a library to take screenshots
+## Step 3: Picking a library to take screenshots

 To allow the user to take a screenshot within the app, we’ll use [`react-native-view-shot`](https://github.com/gre/react-native-view-shot).
 It allows capturing a `<View>` as an image.

 Let's import it into **App.js**.